mobxjs/mobx-react/README.md

 Some note about passing stores around:
 * If a component ask a store and receives a store via a property with the same name, the property takes precedence.
 Use this to your advantage when testing!
-* Values provided through `Provider` should be final, to avoid issues like
+* Values provided through `Provider` should be final, to avoid issues like mentioned in [React #2517](https://github.com/facebook/react/issues/2517) and [React #3973](https://github.com/facebook/react/pull/3973), where optimizations might stop the propagation of new context.
+Instead, make sure that if you put things in `context` that might change over time, that they are `@observable` or provide some other means to listen to changes, like callbacks.

 ## FAQ